wfondrie/mzsniffer/README.md

 ```

 Using the `--format` argument, you can save more detailed results to as JSON or a pickled Python object.
-Below, we pipe is to a [short Python script](scripts/example_plot.py) to plot the summed extracted ion chromatogram for each contaminant:
+Below, we pipe the JSON output to a [short Python script](scripts/example_plot.py) to plot the summed extracted ion chromatogram for each contaminant:

 ``` sh
 $ mzsniffer data/MSV000081544.20170728_MS1_17k_plasmaspikedPEG_3.mzML --format json | scripts/example_plot.py